|

 If the Muslim butcher refused to cut me up a pig, he would be discriminating against me.

-Demanding services they don't offer is not discrimination.
-It's not discrimination if McDonald refuses to lend me money.
 Then it isn't discrimination if you goto a person that doesn't believe in gay marriage and insist that they participate in your gay marriage.